Joseph Baldwin Academy

 What is JBA?

-The primary goal of the Academy is that our students leave with an increased appreciation for the pleasures of education, intellectual engagement, and the college experience.
-Along the way we expect that they will grow both academically and socially as they interact with other high-ability students from across the country.
+The primary goal of the Academy is for our students to leave with an increased appreciation for the pleasures of education, intellectual engagement, and the college experience.
+Along the way, we expect they will grow both academically and socially as they interact with other high-ability students from across the country.

 Overview of the Academy

-If you are a student who meets these requirements and would like to attend the Academy, but have not been nominated by your home school, please contact us at email@example.com.
+If you are a student who meets these requirements and would like to attend the Academy but have not been nominated by your school, please contact us at email@example.com.

 Feel free to contact us with any questions that you may have at firstname.lastname@example.org or 660-785-5384.

 “I look forward to JBA each year!
 I only wish I could attend for more than 3 years!”

 “I believe JBA is an amazing space for young minds to start finding themselves and what they want to do with themselves and to see what college could be like.
 I like the fact that it gives the kids control of their time and gives them some independence.”

 “JBA is a wonderful program.
 I highly recommend it to anyone with children eligible.
 It has been wonderful seeing our daughter challenged and grow so much in the two years she has attended.
 JBA is all she talks about all year round and is very sad she is too old to return next year.”